 If you have any of these symptoms of a pinched nerve, it’s time to call Back in Motion:

-The experts at Back in Motion also explained why my symptoms would sometimes radiate to my arms.
+The experts at the Fort Myers physical therapy practice also explained why my symptoms would sometimes radiate to my arms.
 When the nerve is pinched in certain areas, such as the neck or lower back, symptoms can radiate outwards.

 If you have a pinched nerve in your lower back, for example, you might have pain, numbness, or tingling that extends from the lower back to one of your legs.